nivlab/NivLink/docs/source/contributing.rst

 Goals
 ^^^^^

-NivLink is a lightweight toolkit originally built to support eyetracking and pupillometry experiments in the Niv Lab.
+NivLink is a lightweight toolkit originally built to support eyetracking experiments in the Niv Lab.
 The overarching goal is to develop fast, flexible, and robust software for preprocesisng EyeLink data collected as part of ongoing and future experiments.
 The design goals for this package are straightforward:

 * Do not duplicate existing software.
 If there is software available for preprocessing your data as needed, use that instead.
 This improves replicability.